Saegan Swanson, Executive Director

-Natalie Arias is the Community Health Worker at Luke's House, and her position is made possible through Methodist Health System Foundation.
+Natalie Arias is the program director at Luke's House, and her position is made possible through the Methodist Health System Foundation.
 She is passionate about working alongside our patients and making them feel comfortable and confident in seeking the care that they need.
 She is excited to work here and to help make our clinic a welcoming place for anyone who walks through our doors.

 Crystal Roa, B.A.
 Programs Director/ Partnerships